Customizations

 For example, you might want to ensure that your APIs always denote which service or application they relate to.
 You could create a category called Application and add a tag for each of your applications in that category.
 You could then set your default audit rule to automatically enforce the category Application as a mandatory category for all APIs in your organization.
 This way, each and every API that gets imported to any API collection in your organization is flagged as missing a tag from your mandatory category in Security Audit until the tag is applied to it.

-The screenshot shows the default audit rule, with category called "Application" selected in the list of available categories to be mandatory.
+The screenshot shows the default audit rule, with category called "Application" selected in the list of available categories as mandatory.

 Although Security Audit is the main gatekeeper by alerting on the missing mandatory categories, you can also define mandatory categories in scan rules.
 In this case, missing a tag from a mandatory category prevents creating a scan configuration for the API, thus blocking Conformance Scan.